DMTryptamines/lemmy-ansible/README.md

 - Configure 3 DNS `A` Records to point at your jaeger and lemmy frontends.
 - Make sure you can ssh to it, with a sudo user: `ssh <your-user>@<your-domain>`
 - Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your **local** machine (do not install it on your destination server).
+- **Ensure a firewall is setup as jaeger will be accessible to anyone at the supplied URL**

 ## Install